ADVANCE at WSU Research Team

-Courtney P. Benjamin is a PhD Candidate in the Cultural Studies and Social Though in Education program at Washington State University, Managing Editor of Western Journal of Black Studies, and Research Assistant for ADVANCE at WSU.
-Her work illumines intersectional aspects of gender, race, and social class, with particular emphasis in critical inquiry and discourse analyses of STEM participation at both the K-12 and higher education level.
+Courtney P. Benjamin received her PhD in Cultural Studies and Social Thought in Education program at Washington State University.
+She is Managing Editor for The Western Journal of Black Studies, and a member of the research team for ADVANCE at WSU.
+Her work illuminates how gender intersects with race and social class, and she is particularly interested in the critical inquiry and discourse analyses of STEM participation at both the K‐12 and higher education level.

 Joshua J. Underwood